South India: Post-independence

-After Indian Independence in 1947, the region was organized into four states Madras State, Mysore State, Hyderabad State and Travancore-Cochin.
+After Indian Independence in 1947, the region was organized into the states of Madras State, Mysore State, Hyderabad State, and Travancore-Cochin.
 Dravida Nadu was a proposal for a separate sovereign state for the speakers of the Dravidian languages in South India.
 Initially, the demand of Dravida Nadu proponents was limited to Tamil-speaking regions, but it was later expanded to include other Indian states with a majority of Dravidian-speakers in the region.
-The States Reorganisation Act 1956, which created linguistic States, weakened the demand for a separate sovereign state.
+The States Reorganisation Act 1956, which reorganized the states based on linguistic lines, weakened the demand for a separate sovereign state.

-The States Reorganisation Act of 1956 reorganized the states based on linguistic lines resulting in the creation of the new states of Andhra Pradesh, Karnataka, Kerala and Tamil Nadu.
-As a result of this act, Madras State retained its name with Kanyakumari district added to from Travancore-Cochin.
-The state was subsequently renamed Tamil Nadu in 1968.
-Andhra Pradesh was created with the merger of Andhra State with the Telugu-speaking districts of Hyderabad State in 1956.
-Kerala was created with the merger of Malabar district and the Kasaragod taluk of South Canara districts of Madras State with Travancore-Cochin.
-Mysore State was re-organized with the addition of districts of Bellary and South Canara (excluding Kasaragod taluk) and the Kollegal taluk of Coimbatore district from the Madras State, the districts of Belgaum, Bijapur, North Canara and Dharwad from Bombay State, the Kannada-majority districts of Bidar, Raichur and Gulbarga from Hyderabad State and the province of Coorg.
+The reorganisation resulted in the region being organised into the states of Andhra Pradesh, Kerala, Madras, and Mysore.
+The Madras State retained its name with Kanyakumari district added to it from Travancore-Cochin, and the state was subsequently renamed as Tamil Nadu in 1968.
+Andhra Pradesh was created from the merger of Andhra State with the Telugu-speaking districts of Hyderabad State.
+Kerala was formed by the merger of Malabar district and Kasaragod taluk of South Canara district of Madras State with Travancore-Cochin.
+Mysore State was reorganised with the addition of the districts of Bellary and South Canara (excluding Kasaragod taluk) and the Kollegal taluk of Coimbatore district from the Madras State, the districts of Belgaum, Bijapur, North Canara, and Dharwad from Bombay State, the Kannada-majority districts of Bidar, Raichur and Gulbarga from Hyderabad State and the province of Coorg.
 Mysore State was renamed as Karnataka in 1973.
-The Union Territory of Puducherry was created in 1954 comprising the previous French enclaves of Pondichéry, Karaikal, Yanam and Mahé.
+The union territory of Puducherry was created in 1954 comprising the previous French enclaves of Pondichéry, Karaikal, Yanam and Mahé.
 The Laccadive Islands which were divided between South Canara and Malabar districts of Madras State were united and organized into the union territory of Lakshadweep.
 Telangana was created on June 2, 2014, by bifurcating Andhra Pradesh and comprises ten districts in northwestern Andhra Pradesh.